How to Become a Police Officer: 17 Steps to a Career With Impact

 14. Complete Your Police Academy Training

 When you've made it through all the other screening steps, you're finally ready to start training as a police cadet.
 This traditional route involves having your police academy training paid for by the agency that hired you.
 In addition, you generally start getting paid a salary or hourly wage.
-In 2018, entry-level pay for police officers in America was about $35,750 per year (or $17.19 per hour) or less.3 However, police cadets aren't yet sworn officers, so they don't always earn full entry-level pay.
+In 2019, entry-level pay for police officers in America was about $36,960 per year (or $17.77 per hour) or less.
+However, police cadets aren't yet sworn officers, so they don't always earn full entry-level pay.
 (Until you get your badge, you may only earn a fraction of the full amount.)
 In exchange for having your training paid for, you may need to sign an agreement that says you'll stay with the agency for a minimum amount of time (usually at least a few years).

 There are many different types of police academies.
-About one-third of all police academies in the U.S. are operated by two-year colleges.
-Another 20 percent are run by city police agencies.4 The rest are operated by state police and highway patrol agencies, county police departments, sheriffs' offices, four-year colleges and universities, technical schools, multi-agency partnerships, state law-enforcement commissions, or other similar organizations.
+According to a July 2016 bulletin from the U.S. Department of Justice, about one-third of all police academies in the U.S. are operated by two-year colleges.
+Another 20 percent are run by city police agencies.
+The rest are operated by state police and highway patrol agencies, county police departments, sheriffs' offices, four-year colleges and universities, technical schools, multi-agency partnerships, state law-enforcement commissions, or other similar organizations.

 Police academy training tends to take between three and six months.
-On average, it lasts about 21 weeks.4 The actual training methods vary from academy to academy.
+The July 2016 justice department bulletin says that on average, training lasts about 21 weeks.
+The actual training methods vary from academy to academy.
 Some academies use an intense military-style training model that's physically and psychologically demanding.
 Other academies use a more relaxed training model in which the instructors are more caring and supportive and the focus is kept on academics and physical development.
 Still others use a balanced approach that draws from both models.

 Every police academy has its own curriculum, so police cadets from different agencies don't always learn about all of the same things.
 However, areas of training that are commonly covered at various academies include: